COVID-19 Update: Our locations & services remain open to support you - what you need to know about Stage 4 Restrictions Read More

 We are a not-for-profit community cemetery, offering personalised services to meet the individual needs and wishes of each family.

 We have several individual and family options available.
-To find out more, call our customer care team on (03) 8558 8278 who can walk you through the best options available for you and your family.Contact Customer Care
+To find out more, contact our customer care team who can walk you through the best options available for you and your family.Contact Customer Care

 Feng Shui Inspired Design